RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 4.md

 "Okay, let me think, I can get this.
 Based on what I know about you now..."
 While Beth made every thinking noise imaginable, Debug turned away and tried to relax.

 Being anxious, even if she said nothing, could imply a correct guess.
+And then even if she denied Beth's enthusiasm she'd never hear the end of it.
 This was why she had regretted letting Beth smooth talk her into this game.
 A flinch or a bad memory could make work unsafe if she couldn't give a good enough excuse fast enough.

 Beth stopped making thinking noises.